Consensys/EthOn/EthOn_glossary.md

 ### ValueContractMsg
 Value Contract Messages go from a Contract to an External Account.
 ### ValueTx
+A type of Transaction that transfers only value.
 ### value
 A scalar value equal to the number of Wei to be transferred to the Message call's recipient.
 In the case of Contract creation it is the initial balance of the Contract Account, paid by the sending Account.
 ## W